 Nectarines are just as easy

-I also had a quantity of nectarines to can this summer.
+I also had a number of nectarines to can this summer.
 I wasn’t sure what to do with them until I realized that anything you can do with peaches can also be done with nectarines.
 There is very little difference between the two: the taste is very nearly the same, and they are the same size and shape.
 If anything nectarines are easier to can because, lacking characteristic fuzz, you do not have to peel them first.

 Since I was freed from the burden of peeling my nectarines, I put my energy into devising much more creative ways to can them.
 I made a batch of nectarine salsa, and a batch of spiced nectarines.
 For both, I used recipes that had originally been written for peaches.

 The spiced nectarines are prepared almost exactly like regular fruit in syrup; the only real difference is that the syrup has had some flavorings added.
-The following is adapted from from The Better Homes and Gardens Home Canning Cook Book, copyright 1973:
+The following is adapted from The Better Homes and Gardens Home Canning Cook Book, copyright 1973:

 2 cups water